 This 6th sense, our proprioceptive system, assists in balance, writing and other activities of daily living.
 We basically need to know where each part of our body is or needs to be next in order to do pretty much everything.
-Refering back to the insident at my daughters school, you can see that it can have an immense effect on your social relationships.
-It can futher affect family leisure time, a child who struggles with balance will also not enjoy outdoor activities like hiking on uneaven surfaces.
+Referring back to the incident at my daughter's school, you can see that it can have an immense effect on your social relationships.
+It can further affect family leisure time, a child who struggles with balance will also not enjoy outdoor activities like hiking on uneven surfaces.
 Proprioception plays a powerful role in how we interact with objects and people around us and developing it is then of utmost importance for everyone.

 5 Activities That Calms

 - Climbing - climbing trees, on a jungle gym or over obstacles

 - Crawling - through a tunnel, or "like a cat" on all fours

 - Hanging - from a monkey bar, hooked to a harness

 - Jumping - Acrotwigs, trampolines, skipping rope or hopping "like a frog"

 - Stretching - "lengthen your body like a tree", yoga or reaching for an object